 I recommend you remove the old SCAs and then deploy the new SCA matching the server version.

-Is there a way to tell if I skipped any step that generates this default tables or repositories?
+Is there a way to tell if I skipped any step that generates these default tables or repositories?

-A: You need to download “MDMBC55004P_3-10003437.ZIP” which contains Business Content (Repositories, Import/Export Maps, XSDs etc.) and copy .a2i files into <MDM Server Folder>/Archives directory so that you will be able to un-archive them.
+A: You need to download “MDMBC55004P_3-10003437.ZIP” which contains Business Content (Repositories, Import/Export Maps, XSDs etc.) and copy .a2i files into /Archives directory so that you will be able to un-archive them.

 We are in the process of installing workflow.
 Apart from installed workflow.exe and vision professional 2003, is there anything else we need to make sure that needs to be installed?